Nazzy88/Citi_Bike_Tableau/README.md

 * 8. Dey St
 * 9. Fairmount Ave
 * 10. Harborside
+ * The bottom 10 stations for end a journey are either at repair Centers, our outside of Manhattan, such as the Bronx and Staten Island.

 Today, what is the gender breakdown of active participants (Male v.
 Female)?
 * Males use the bikes more in 2020 by 47%.
 Also, again in 2019 by 62%.
 However, Females have a higher duration of bike trip if they do use service.
 There is a sufficient amount of riders that don’t share their gender either for both years so the numbers are subjective.